Communication & Multimedia Design course summary

 Study load: 20 contact hours, 20 self study hours per week | 60 ECTS per year

-You take charge during your second, third and final year, choosing what design disciplines to explore and when.
+You take charge of your individual study path during your second, third and final year, choosing what design disciplines to explore and when.

 Study load: 20 contact hours, 20 self study hours per week | 60 ECTS